koitsu/tcecosystem-guide/content/thorswap/migrating-from-ctrl.md

    represnent THORChain derivation paths (they should have used 931).
 In this scenario, it's recommended you open a support ticket on THORSwap's website or on their official Discord, as the process is complicated.

+Additionally, as of this writing (August 2026), the Metro Wallet feature of V3 THORSwap and Metro Exchange does not support alternative indexes (i.e. index 0 is hard-coded).
+Only V2 THORSwap with Keystore File (and connecting a single chain) supports multiple indexes.

 General advice: despite how tempting "a single wallet with multiple accounts" may be, in general this feature is poorly supported by most wallet softwares